Photonic crystal: Computing photonic band structure

 Essentially, these methods solve for the frequencies (normal modes) of the photonic crystal for each value of the propagation direction given by the wave vector, or vice versa.
 The various lines in the band structure, correspond to the different cases of n, the band index.
 For an introduction to photonic band structure, see K. Sakoda's and Joannopoulos books.
+Various open-source software for calculating band diagrams were also published in the photonics literature, including MPB.